 Put simply, food insecurity is another word for hunger.
 The term food insecurity was born out of the understanding that hunger is not a black and white state, but rather a spectrum.
 The Maryland Food Bank defines food insecurity as: the inability to consistently access nutritious food.

 What is the Maryland Food Bank?

 The Maryland Food Bank is a nonprofit hunger-relief organization, leading the movement to end hunger throughout Maryland.
-For 35 years the Maryland Food Bank has partnered with communities across the state to distribute food to individuals and families in need.
+For more than 35 years, the Maryland Food Bank has partnered with communities across the state to distribute food to individuals and families in need.
 Through carefully crafted programs, the food bank aims to meet the immediate needs of Marylanders while simultaneously working to find long term ways to reduce hunger statewide.
 Currently distributing about 100,800 meals per day—a total of nearly 37 million meals annually—the Maryland Food Bank will continue to expand its efforts until hunger ends.

 Where does the Maryland Food Bank get food?

 The Maryland Food Bank has developed a wide variety of partnerships across the food industry over its 35 years in the field.
 Among some of the most important sources of food are: produce from farms, donations from large food retailers and manufacturers, USDA commodities, and purchased food.

 How does the Maryland Food Bank distribute food?